benn0r/imageboard/README.md

 This project is still in development!

 ### About
 This software is an imageboard.
+(Who who, what a sentence).
 In an imageboard you can upload photos (and videos) and discuss with others about this contents.
 There exists an old version of this project at (www.4fag.com), i decided to make the new version via github.